UseCalcPro

 Q

-How do you calculate a mixed breed puppy's adult weight?
+How do I predict a mixed breed puppy's adult weight?

 • Known parents: average both parents' weights for best estimate